mitchellfaulk/primefield/README.md

 # Introduction

-The `prime-field` module is a python module for dealing with finite fields of prime characteristic.
+The `primefield` module is a python module for dealing with finite fields of prime characteristic.

 Roughly speaking a "field" is a mathematical structure where consistent